 By virtue of command propagation, all nodes in a cluster have the same configurations.
-However, you may want some configurations to be available only on certain cluster nodes.
 While you cannot restrict the nodes on which the configurations are available, you can specify the nodes on which the configurations are active.

 Depending on the number of nodes the configurations are active on, cluster configurations are referred to as striped, partially striped, or spotted configurations.

 Figure 1.
 Three-node cluster with striped, partially striped, and spotted configurations